Skip to main content

 All the details a device will share.

 HomeMapper scans your Home Assistant instance with the same depth it scans HomeKit.
-Devices from both platforms flow into one unified inventory, correlated by hardware identifiers.
+Devices from both platforms flow into one inventory, correlated by hardware identifiers.

 Choose your Primary Platform (HomeKit or Home Assistant) and HomeMapper favors its rooms, names, and ordering when a device is known to both.